-Every time I re-do this post, I’ve learned more and read more stories that I try and include.
-Hopefully each time this piece gets better.
+Every time I re-do this post – this is the 5th pass of it – I’ve learned more and read more stories that I try and include.
+Hopefully, each time this piece gets better.
 I do update and freshen the lists of players with current players while still keeping old famous examples.

 I happen to take numbers very seriously, to me they have meaning.
 I have strong ideas about what should be worn and by whom.
 I think they are important.